FarisZR/caddy-dns-OCI/README.md

 # caddy-dns-OCI
 I created this project to avoid having to manually update my custom caddy images.
-It checks for updates every hour and rebuilds the images accordingly.
+It checks for updates 4 times a day (every 6 hours) and rebuilds the images accordingly.

 ## Which plugins are supported?
 Pretty much all plugins except lego-deprecated and plugins affected by https://github.com/FarisZR/caddy-dns-OCI/issues/1 or https://github.com/FarisZR/caddy-dns-OCI/issues/2